Active platform features

 * They are **event-driven**: the platform reacts to ingest events (a failed job triggers an alert; a description edit emits an activity-feed event), to operator actions (a Discussions thread is started; a question is asked of the AI), or to external triggers (Prometheus AlertManager pushes a distribution anomaly through the inbound webhook).

 * They are **opt-in per subsystem**: each one is disabled by default and gated by its own `*.enabled` flag plus the configuration surface that supports it.
-A deployment can run with all five off and still serve the catalog — none is required.
+A deployment can run with all six off and still serve the catalog — none is required.

 ## Where to next